mtlhd/beowebmote/README.md

 # beowebmote
 Beo web remote - web server for controlling network link attached B&amp;O devices

+All I really wanted was to create a magic button that could shut it all off when leaving home.
+Along the way and after some serious research on Internet (mainly GitHub) and reverse engineering an app (or rather some of how it communicates with the system) I managed to build the desired functionality.
+With the knowledge I had gathered I managed to squeeze in a couple of more features.
+One day I also realized that a snooze function would be useful so that I could fall asleep listening to music (or any other source in fact).

+It's nothing fancy really.
+If you want to add features please go ahead!

 ## Usage
 Launch the web server using the following command:
 ```